 - Lifting of a restriction

 - Carryover or offset

-All applications come in as Office of the Director applications, and the Office of the Director funds the majority of awards.
+All applications are received as Office of the Director applications, and the Office of the Director funds the majority of awards.
 However, applications selected for funding are transferred to the most scientifically relevant NIH Institute or Center (as determined by the High-Risk, High-Reward Research program working group) for award administration.
-Dr. Ravi Basavappa (program leader for the High-Risk High-Reward Research program in the Office of the Director) serves as a program officer to coordinate administration of all Transformative Research Awards and remains an important contact for awardees.
+Dr. Ravi Basavappa (program leader for the High-Risk High-Reward Research program in the Office of the Director) serves as a program officer to coordinate administration of all Pioneer Awards and remains an important contact for awardees.

 NIH requires grantees to submit annual Research Performance Progress Reports (RPPR) through eRA Commons as part of the non-competing continuation award process.
 The progress report must be approved by NIH to fund each budget period.
 Late progress reports will delay awards until all reporting elements are complete.